-Update: Erich Reich’s The boy in the statue tells the story of the Kindertransport at first hand…Being Human 2017 hosted an event on The Kindertransport: a home lost, a new life found?
+Updates: Erich Reich’s The boy in the statue tells the story of the Kindertransport at first hand…Being Human 2017 hosted an event on The Kindertransport: a home lost, a new life found?

 On a chilly day at the end of April we took a train from platform 1 at Rotterdam’s super-shiny new station to the Hook of Holland.
 Our goal: Frank Meisler’s Kindertransport statue, Channel Crossing to Life, on Koningin Emmaboulevard.
 The statue, erected in 2011, is one of five memorials and commemorates the 10,000 Jewish children who crossed the Channel here during 1938–39.

 Meisler’s other statues can be found in Berlin, Gdansk, Hamburg and London.
 They portray a group of five children, posing slightly differently each time.
 In the Hook they are joined by a sixth child looking out to sea – perhaps Frank himself.

 Our interest in the statues and their narrative started in September, when we spotted The Departure (2009) outside KFC by Gdańsk Główny station.
 We ticked off the London statue, The Arrival (2006), outside Liverpool Street Station in January.
 Update: The Final Parting (2015), on Dag Hammarskjöld Platz behind Hamburg’s Dammtor station, ticked off almost a year to the day after we saw our first Kindertransport statue.
 Just Berlin to go!

 Inside Liverpool Street Station is a further Kindertransport memorial, Für Das Kind (2003) by Flor Kent, part of a second series of Kindertransport statues.
 This statue was originally displayed with a collection of objects now in the Imperial War Museum.
 Further statues in this series can be seen at Vienna Westbahnhof, Beth Shalom in Jerusalem and in Prague.